dr. R. (Regina) Luttge - Expertise

 Share / Bookmark

-Luttge studied Applied Sciences in Germany (1989-1993).
-She had been working as an engineering researcher at Institut für Mikrotechnik in Mainz, Germany, for nearly 5 years prior to starting her PhD studies in Microsystems Technologies at Imperial College in 1999, London, UK.
-In 2003, Luttge was awarded a PhD from University of London on the development of fabrication technology for micro-optical scanners.
-Switching her research interest to microfluidics applications, Luttge had been working for 12 years at University of Twente’s MESA+ Institute for Nanotechnology, The Netherlands, first as a senior scientist and since 2007 as an assistant professor prior to joining TU/e.
-Based on her established scientific profile in Nanoengineering for Medicine and Biology, Luttge has been appointed associate professor in the Microsystems Group at the Department of Mechanical Engineering in June 2013.
+Regina Luttge studied Applied Sciences in Germany and worked as an engineering researcher at Institut für Mikrotechnik in Mainz for nearly five years prior to starting her PhD studies in Microsystems Technologies at Imperial College, London, in 1999.
+In 2003 she received her PhD from the University of London on the development of fabrication technology for micro-optical scanners.
+Switching her research interest to microfluidics applications, Luttge went on to work at the University of Twente MESA+ Institute for Nanotechnology.
+Initially as a senior scientist and later as an Assistant Professor.
+She was appointed Associate Professor in the TU/e Microsystems Group in 2013.

-Besides education and research, I am also actively involved in scientific entrepreneurship.
-Since 2012, for example, I am Chief Scientific Officer at MyLife Technologies BV and I am passionate about spinning-off new businesses based on my research at TU/e particularly on topics, where unique opportunities arise for students at all levels of their educational program to take part in the business development.
+Besides education and research, Regina is actively involved in scientific entrepreneurship.
+Since 2012, she has been Chief Scientific Officer at MyLife Technologies BV.
+She is passionate about spinning off new businesses based on her research at TU/e, particularly on topics in which unique opportunities arise for students at all levels of their educational program to take part in business development.